Raspberry Pi Camera not Detected? Try These Simple Steps

 - If your Raspberry Pi camera can not be detected, following this guide will surely help you get back on track.

-- To start solving this problem, first make sure the camera is enabled in the Raspi-config tool.
+- To start solving this problem, first, make sure the camera is enabled in the Raspi-config tool.

-Raspberry Pi allows the users to connect third-party cameras that plug directly into the CSI connector on the Raspberry Pi.
-However, at times you may encounter the Raspberry Pi camera not detected issue after installing a new or accessing the existing camera hardware.
+Raspberry Pi allows users to connect third-party cameras that plug directly into the CSI connector on the Raspberry Pi.
+However, at times you may encounter the Raspberry Pi camera not detected issue after installing a new one or accessing the existing camera hardware.